 For my tumor and cancer type, they don’t recommend a full double mastectomy with reconstruction.
 First, the tumor is sitting in a place in my breast where it doesn’t really bother other structures of my breast, which means the surgery she recommends would also spare my nipple.
 Then I learned that they have to leave a little bit of the breast tissue intact or your skin would die.
 Okay, makes sense.
 Then, she said that the risk of recurrence between a full and a partial mastectomy/lumpectomy is only 2%.
 Whaaat?
 After that was the kick in the gut – a full mastectomy with reconstruction is a 10 hour-ish surgery that requires a minimum 5 days in ICU and up to 6 months recovery time.
 Damn.
 I wasn’t all that attached to my nipples and was hoping I’d get new ones.
 The procedure she’s recommending will still be a few hours in the OR but will be only a 4-6 week recovery time.
 I know I can manage 4-6 weeks away from work.
 Thinking about being out for 6 months seems like a lot more than is manageable.

-My 3rd doc on the team is my radiological oncologist.
+My 3rd doc on the team is my Radiological Oncologist.
 She’s responsible for ensuring that the radiation gets the bad cells and as few as possible good ones.
 I kind of see her as my own personal physicist.
-Virginia Mason has earned Radiation Oncology Accreditation from the American College of Radiology (ACR), which makes me feel a little better, too.
+My Hospital has earned Radiation Oncology Accreditation from the American College of Radiology (ACR), which makes me feel a little better, too.

-There is one other person on my team I haven’t met yet, and that’s my care coordinating nurse, Chelsea.
+There is one other person on my team I haven’t met yet, and that’s my care coordinating nurse.
 She’s been on her honeymoon.
-There’ve been a few mixups on appointments and a few other things that she probably would have caught before they got too out of hand, so I’ve decreed that Chelsea is allowed only this one honeymoon while I’m in treatment at Virginia Mason.
+There’ve been a few mixups on appointments and a few other things that she probably would have caught before they got too out of hand, so I’ve decreed that Surgery Nurse is allowed only this one honeymoon while I’m in treatment at My Hospital.
 Let’s hope that she doesn’t need another one in 9 months to welcome a new addition to her family.
 I’m not ready to be an auntie again.